StockNews.com Begins Coverage on China Natural Resources (NASDAQ:CHNR)

-StockNews.com assumed coverage on shares of China Natural Resources (NASDAQ:CHNR – Get Rating) in a research report report published on Wednesday morning.
-The firm issued a sell rating on the basic materials company’s stock.
+StockNews.com started coverage on shares of China Natural Resources (NASDAQ:CHNR – Get Rating) in a research note issued on Thursday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

-An institutional investor recently raised its position in China Natural Resources stock.
-Renaissance Technologies LLC raised its position in China Natural Resources, Inc. (NASDAQ:CHNR – Get Rating) by 24.2% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 330,300 shares of the basic materials company’s stock after buying an additional 64,280 shares during the period.
-Renaissance Technologies LLC owned about 1.33% of China Natural Resources worth $505,000 at the end of the most recent reporting period.
-1.26% of the stock is owned by institutional investors and hedge funds.
+An institutional investor recently bought a new position in China Natural Resources stock.
+Citadel Advisors LLC bought a new stake in China Natural Resources, Inc. (NASDAQ:CHNR – Get Rating) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor bought 30,675 shares of the basic materials company’s stock, valued at approximately $38,000.
+Citadel Advisors LLC owned 0.12% of China Natural Resources at the end of the most recent quarter.
+Institutional investors own 1.26% of the company’s stock.

 China Natural Resources, Inc operates as a holding company.
 The firm engages in the exploration for lead, silver, and other metals in the Inner Mongolia Autonomous Region of China.
 It operates through the following segments: Exploration & Mining and Corporate Activities.
 The company was founded on December 14, 1993 and is headquartered in Hong Kong.